FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 ### FOCUS is an iterative, living specification

-The goal is not to get to a complete finish specification in one pass, releasing incremental iterations of the specification will provide value to practitioners and allow feedback as the specification develops.
+The goal is not to get to a complete, finished specification in one pass.
+Releasing incremental iterations of the specification will provide value to practitioners and allow feedback as the specification develops.

 ### Working Backwards